sergera/mc2-solidity/docs/StrategyPool.md

 _Description:_
 Should be called by a user to retrieve underlying assets by burning his shares.
 Along with the burn, the underlying asset difference is recorded in the contract's internal balance controls.
 This function also emits the `Withdraw` event, which can be listened to off-chain.

+_NOTE:_
+This function is locked when the contract is actively trading (i.e. between a `acquireAssetBeforeTrade` and a `giveBackAssetsAfterTrade` call), to protect users from redeeming less assets than they are entitled to.

 ---

 #### `maxRedeem(address owner) returns (uint256 maxShares)`